The Danger Mark

 The Danger Mark is a lost 1918 American silent drama film directed by Hugh Ford and starring Elsie Ferguson.
 It was produced by Famous Players–Lasky, and distributed by Paramount Pictures.
 It is based on a play by Robert W. Chambers.
 Prior to the film's release, the play was published in "serial form and later issued as a book."

 Plot

-As described in a film magazine, Geraldine Seagrave (Ferguson), addicted to the drinking habit, becomes intoxicated the night of her debut and later, because of this condition, refuses the love of Duane Mallett (Hamilton).
-Jack Dysart (Kent), eager to recuperate his fallen fortunes, endeavors to win Geraldine but she, after learning that Duane's sister Sylvia (McCoy) loves Jack, cleverly arranges it so that Sylvia and Jack become engaged and then married.
+As described in a film magazine, Geraldine Seagrave, addicted to the drinking habit, becomes intoxicated the night of her debut and later, because of this condition, refuses the love of Duane Mallett.
+Jack Dysart, eager to recuperate his fallen fortunes, endeavors to win Geraldine but she, after learning that Duane's sister Sylvia loves Jack, cleverly arranges it so that Sylvia and Jack become engaged and then married.
 Duane, after finally persuades Geraldine to become engaged to him, comes to believe that she has been false and leaves a note stating that he will never return.
 The craving for alcohol almost overwhelms Geraldine but she fights it off, and when Duane learns the true state of affairs he returns and Duane and Geraldine are reunited.